1. Instructions for authors

 Original articles shouldn’t be longer than 20 PC pages (Times New Roman 12, single line spacing).
 An abstract must be added to the article (max.
-150 words) and keywords (6-8 words), both in Czech and English.
-Slovak and English.
+150 words) with keywords (6-8 words), both in Czech and English or Slovak and English.

 The discussion papers (including reports from scientific conferences) should not exceed 10 PC pages (Times New Roman 12, simple line spacing).

 The maximum range of reviews for domestic and foreign publications is 5 PC pages (Times New Roman 12, single line spacing).
 In addition to summarizing the content of the publication, the review should also include the author / author’s own review of the reviewed work.

 Each paper goes through 2 rounds of peer review.